Joystream/joystream/README.md

 # Joystream [![Build Status](https://travis-ci.org/Joystream/joystream.svg?branch=master)](https://travis-ci.org/Joystream/joystream)

-This is the main code reposity for all joystream software.
-It will  house the substrate chain project, the full node and runtime and all reusable substrate runtime modules that make up the joystream runtime.
+This is the main code repository for all Joystream software.
+In the repository you will find all the software required to run a Joystream network: The Joystream full node, runtime and all reusable substrate runtime modules that make up the Joystream runtime.
 In addition to all front-end apps and infrastructure servers necessary for operating the network.

-The repository is currently just a cargo workspace, but eventually will also contain yarn workspaces, and possibly other project type workspaces.

 ## Build Status